kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

 To learn how to expose a service, go to [this](./apix-01-expose-service-apigateway.md) tutorial.

-For the purposes of this tutorial, use Kyma 2.0 or higher.
+For this tutorial, use Kyma 2.0 or higher.

 ## Prerequisites